jrandj/java-11/README.md

     }
     ```

-1. This allows a class to be written in a generic fashion, without hardcoding it to any particular type.
+1. This allows a class to be written in a generic fashion, without hardcoding it to any type.
 This also allows that class to be typed to any type as per the requirement at the time of use.

-1. A parametrised method is similar to a parametrised class.
+1. A parametrised method is like a parametrised class.
 The only difference is that the type parameter is valid only for that method instead of the whole class.

 1. All generic information is stripped at run time, this is known as **type erasure**.
 This means that the presence of generics can throw up complicated situations with respect to Overloading and Overriding.

-1. The java.util.Collection interface is the root interface in the collection heirarchy.
+1. The java.util.Collection interface is the root interface in the collection hierarchy.
 The java.util.List interface defines the behaviour of collections that keep objects in an order.
 The functionality is implemented by classes such as ArrayList and LinkedList.

 1. Useful List methods are shown below:
     ```java